 - Stick to your budget.

-Props take up space in your home or studio.
+Props take up space in your home studio.
 Make sure you have the space you need to store them safely and securely.

 How To Choose Props For Food Photography